Albert0i/MongoDB-aggregation-pipeline/README.md

    2 - filter("BIRDAT">19000101 AND ("SEX"='F' OR "SEX"='M'))
 ```
+The running result could be:

 ![alt SQL result](img/sql-result.JPG)

-Every thing has a cost, any SQL statement to be executed has to be parse (either soft parse of hard parse), an execution plan is devised and get executed behind the scenes.
-Typically, aggregation in SQL statement is specified in a kind of Denotational Semantics, ie. you vaguely tell what you want without telling how; while the counterpart is specified in Operational Semantics, ie. stage-by-stage of execution.
+As you can see, every thing has a cost, any SQL statement to be executed has to be parse (either soft parse of hard parse), an execution plan is devised and get executed behind the scenes.
+Typically, aggregation in SQL statement is specified in a kind of Denotational Semantics, ie. you vaguely tell what you want without telling how; while the counterpart is specified in Operational Semantics, ie. a stage-by-stage of execution.

 ---
 - Operational Semantics (操作語義) – the execution of the language is described directly.